nim-works/nimskull/compiler/utils/tree_repr_doc.rst

 Generate tree representation from `PNode`.

+Procedure arguments:

+- `conf`: some configuration options are inferred from it, such as `--filenames:canonical`, but it is mostly used to get full paths from file ids
+- `pnode`: node to be printed - can be `nil`, recursive, `nkError` or any other kind form or shape.
+- `flags`: Set of the formatting options for the procedure.
+Several built-in constants are defined in this module that might be suitable for different debugging or AST exploration tasks.
+- `maxDepth`: Ignore all nodes that are placed deeper than that.
+Useful to see a high-level overview for large nodes, such as full proc bodies
+- `maxLength`: on each level, print upto that many subnodes.
+Useful to cut out parts on large `case` trees, toplevel nodes for modules, statement lists and such.
+- `maxPath`: maximum path length for subnodes
+- `indentIncreas`: start tree indentation from certain formatting

 Generated output packs in a lot of information - here is a short list of features, those will be elaborated on